RocketsAndRobots/data-science/README.md

 # data-science-cv
-A collection of data science and computer vision projects done by me
+A growing collection of data science and computer vision projects done by me